DriverCity/SPARK/src/cloud/README.md

   - Contains the functionality for storing parking events into to a [Cloud Storage Bucket](https://cloud.google.com/storage/docs/key-terms#buckets).
 The bucket is used as a long term datastore for parking events.
 - `swagger_specs/parkingEvent.yml`
   - The API docs for parking event storage call consumed by [Flasgger](https://github.com/rochacbruno/flasgger) - a [Swagger](http://swagger.io/) API docs creator for Flask.

+#### CRON-scheduled jobs
+A few scheduled jobs take place in App Engine
+- **Blob storage task**
+  - Stores not-yet-stored paid parking events to the Cloud Storage Bucket
+- **Cleanup Firebase task**
+  - Removes no more needed events from Firebase
+- **Occupancy rates analysis task**
+  - Calculates paid parking areas' occupancies based on the latest parking event data

 ### Data architecture
 #### Firebase
-[Firebase](https://firebase.google.com/) works as the operational data store of SPARK.
+Firebase works as the operational data store of SPARK.
 The Firebase instance contains all currently valid parking events and parking occupancy levels by paid parking area.
 The architecture of the Firebase instance is, by each root document, as such:
 - `parkingArea`
   - A [transformed document](https://github.com/DriverCity/SPARK/blob/master/data/TampereOpenDataTransformed.json) based on [Tampere city center paid car parks open data](https://github.com/DriverCity/SPARK/tree/master/data#tampere-city-center-pay-car-parks)
 - `parkingAreaParkingEvent`